revbayes/revbayes.github.io/tutorials/brownian/index.md

     map = mapTree( file="primates_joint.tree", treetrace )

-Write this model and make sure that it runs when you give it to ‘RevBayes‘.
+Write this model and make sure that it runs when you give it to RevBayes.

 Exercises {#exercises-8 .unnumbered}
 ---------

 -   Run the analysis.

--   Using ‘Tracer‘, visualize the posterior distribution on the rate parameter ‘sigma‘ and compare it to the previous analyses.
+-   Using `Tracer`, visualize the posterior distribution on the rate parameter `sigma` and compare it to the previous analyses.

 -   Look at the MAP tree which you estimated now.

-Version dated: